mattermost/docs/source/help/getting-started/searching.md

 PostgreSQL:
 - Email addresses do not return results.
+- Hashtags or recent mentions of usernames containing a dash do not return search results.

 MySQL
-- Hashtags or recent mentions of usernames containing a dot do return search results.
+- Hashtags or recent mentions of usernames containing a dot do not return search results.